Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Bottom Line

-It is tempting to offer your cat table scraps, especially if the kitty purrs with pleasure as she devours the piece of Vienna sausage that you just gave her!
-However, this type of human food is too high in calories, sodium, and other additives and is sorely lacking in essential nutrients needed for optimal nutrition.
-Thus, giving such foods to your cat can upset the balance of his diet.
-Instead, opt for commercial treats that you can get from your veterinarian or good pet stores.
+It is tempting to serve your cat table scraps, especially if the kitty purrs with pleasure while devouring the piece of Vienna sausage that you just gave them!
+However, it is too high in calories, sodium, and other additives and is sorely lacking in essential nutrients needed for optimal nutrition.
+Thus, feeding highly processed foods to your cat can upset the balance of their diet.
+Instead, serve commercial treats that you can get from your veterinarian or pet stores.

 Featured Image Credit: Bildagentur Zoonar GmbH, Shutterstock